Premier Anomaly: A Framework for Beating SPY Year After Year

 Momentum: The Premier Anomaly

-Unlike a coin toss, stock movements reflect patterns shaped by investor behavior and fundamentals.
+Stock movements reflect patterns shaped by investor behavior and fundamentals.
 The S&P 500 selects the top 500 U.S. companies by market cap, favoring firms with sustained growth.
 Recurring deposits from retirement accounts into these stocks further amplify returns, creating reliable yet semi-predictable growth trends.
 These contributions are intentional, not random, driving capital into these companies.

 This highlights the market's semi-random nature, where factors like earnings, industry performance, and geopolitical events create impacts that are semi-predictable yet inconsistent.
 News—a subjective force—might drive sharp movement in a stock one week and have no effect the next.